kcjengr/qtpyvcp/test-run.md

 ## Notes

-- Tests do **not** require LinuxCNC or HAL to run — they target pure-Python modules only.
+- Tests do **not** require LinuxCNC or HAL to run — they target pure-Python modules and Qt widgets (via pytest-xvfb).
-- Qt widget tests (Phase 3) will be added under `tests/widgets/` once the testing plan reaches that milestone.
+- Qt widget tests are under `tests/widgets/` — see `testing.md` for the phased testing plan (Phase 3).
 - HAL/LinuxCNC integration tests (Phase 4) will require a separate test suite with a running LinuxCNC sim instance, gated behind `pytest.mark.integration`.
 - The Python requirement was bumped from `^3.7` to `^3.9` in `pyproject.toml` to support `pytest-xvfb >= 3.1`.